-Members were advised that due to Mr. Anthony Boyle's long-standing role within the Authority, it was proposed to relieve him of his independent person duties and that his role would be solely as a Co-opted Member of the Audit and Scrutiny Committee.
+Members were advised that due to Mr. Anthony Boyle's long-standing role within the Authority, it was proposed to relieve him of his independent duties and that his role would be solely as a Co-opted Member of the Audit and Scrutiny Committee.
 It was explained that this adjustment would allow the Authority to appoint one Independent Person and that MFRA would continue to work with local authorities to create a pool of Independent Persons, if required.

-Councillor Les Byrom determined that Councillor Edna Finneran is to assume the position of Chair of the Scrutiny Committee.
-Councillor Byrom additionally extended his gratitude to Mr. Anthony Boyle for his contributions to the Authority and welcomed his transition to being a sole Co-opted Member.
+Councillor Les Byrom nominated Councillor Edna Finneran to assume the position of Chair of the Scrutiny Committee.
+Councillor Byrom additionally extended his gratitude to Mr. Anthony Boyle for his contributions to the Authority and welcomed his transition to the Coopted Member role.

-RESOLVED that;
+RESOLVED that:

-- a) the changes to the membership including the appointment of Councillor Christopher Page to the Authority be noted; - b) the appointment of Councillor Page to the Community and Protection Committee and Audit Committee and the appointment of Councillor Finneran to the Scrutiny Committee (moving from the Audit Committee be approved); - c) the appointment of Councillor Page to Chair of the Local Pension Board be approved; - d) the nomination for the Chair of the Scrutiny Committee be determined which was confirmed as Councillor Edna Finneran; - e) the change in the nominated Councillor to Councillor Bell for the questions on the discharge of functions for St Helens Metropolitan Borough Council be approved; and f) the appointment of the Independent Person Gary Wormald and the termination of the combined role of Mr Anthony Boyle as Co-opted Member and Independent Person be approved and that Mr Anthony Boyle remain as the Co-opted Member of the Audit and Scrutiny Committees only, be approved.
+- a) the changes to the membership including the appointment of Councillor Christopher Page to the Authority be noted; - b) the appointment of Councillor Page to the Community and Protection Committee and Audit Committee and the appointment of Councillor Finneran to the Scrutiny Committee (moving from the Audit Committee be approved); - the appointment of Councillor Page to Chair of the Local Pension Board be approved; - d) Councillor Edna Finneran be appointed as the Chair of Scrutiny committee; - e) the change in the nominated Councillor to Councillor Bell for the questions on the discharge of functions for St Helens Metropolitan Borough Council be approved; and - f) the appointment of the Independent Person Gary Wormald and the termination of the combined role of Mr Anthony Boyle as Co-opted Member and Independent Person be approved and that Mr Anthony Boyle remain as the Co-opted Member of the Audit and Scrutiny Committees only, be approved.

-5. Treasury Management Interim Report
+10. Treasury Management Interim Report